unc-csxl/csxl.unc.edu/docs/get_started.md

 You will notice the users and roles in your system are different than the production system.
 This is because the `reset_demo` script creates a set of mock users and roles for development purposes.
 Production data, with all registered users, contains protected information and is not directly replicable in a development environment.
 As new features are developed, additional demo and testing data can be added to the `reset_demo` and `reset_testing` scripts, respectively.

+For more information on database concerns, please refer to the [Database Documentation](docs/database.md).

 ## Develop in Branches

 Before beginning any feature work, fixes, or other modifications, you should checkout a branch to keep the history separate from the `main` line history until it is ready deploying into production.
 For students in COMP423, your final project `main` branch is called `stage`.
 As your projects are deployed separately from production, this is typically referred to as a "Staging" deployment / environment.